 - The role of money: its effects on firms and workers

 - Market environments and their effects on industrial relations

 - Recruitment and selection / Reward practices / Work and well-being

-Phase 3: participants will be required to carry out individual research in their home country for the preparation and submission of a thesis.
-The outline of the thesis to be presented in Turin by 20 March 2019, and the thesis to be completed by 4 September 2020.
+Phase 3: participants will be required to carry out individual research in their home country for the drafting and submission of a thesis.
+The outline of the thesis to be presented in Turin by 20 March 2020, and the thesis to be completed by 4 September 2020.